gjcasanova/Ioet-Schedule-Coincidence/README.md

 ## About the solution

 ### Input
 The first thing the solution does is to read the data from a file, validate it and parse it and generate a timeline with office events.
-An event is when an employee comes or goes.
-To facilitate this task, the times are transformed to the number of minutes elapsed since Monday at 00:00.
+An event is when an employee comes or leaves.

 For example, if Maria starts to work on Monday 7:00 and ends at 10:00, we have two events:

-> Maria arrives at the office in the minute 420.
+> Maria arrives at the office on Monday at 7:00.

-> Maria leaves the office in the minute 600, but she stays until the minute 599.
+> Maria leaves the office on Monday at 10:00.

 ### Process
 Once we have our timeline, we should ask: Who is in the office every time a new employee arrives?
 For example:

-> Maria arrives at the office in the minute 420.
+> Maria arrives at the office on Monday at 7:00.

-> Roberto arrives at the office in the minute 600.
+> Roberto arrives at the office on Monday at 10:00.

 When Roberto arrives, Maria is in the office, so Maria-Roberto: 1.

- > Abigail arrives at the office in the minute 800.
+ > Abigail arrives at the office on Monday at 12:00.

  When Abigail arrives, Maria and Roberto are in the office, so Abigail-Maria: 1, Abigail-Roberto: 1.

-> Abigail, Roberto and Maria leave the office in the minute 860.
+> Abigail, Roberto and Maria leave the office on Monday at 17:00.

 The office is empty, and the solution is ready.